-How To: Instructions on using Baling Wire
+How To: Instructions on using Baling Wire or Bale Ties on industrial recycling balers

-Baling wire for Industrial application is used to tie or hold together compressed material from a Baler in a compact and easily handled cube or “Bale” that can be shipped to a mill for recycling.
+Baling wire is used to tie or hold together compressed material from a Baler in a compact and easily handled cube or “Bale” that can be shipped to a mill for recycling.
 It can be bought in several ways and has many names such as:, Black Annealed Baling Wire, Single Loop Baling Wire, Galvanized Baling Wire, Painted Baling Wire, Kleen Green Baling Wire, Double Loop Baling Wire, Square Lock Baling Wire, Box or Boxed Baling Wire, Coiled Baling Wire, Stem Baling Wire, Stump Baling Wire, or High Tensile Baling Wire.Sizes in length and gauge or thickness of wire vary greatly and depend on the Baler size and material baled, so contact us for help in proper selection or application.

 How to tie a Bale on a Vertical Baler